artlife-solutions/template-microservice/README.md

 # template-microservice

-A tiny template for bootstrapping new microservices.
+A tiny template for bootstrapping a new microservice.